 Mayor Heath asked council for a motion to approve the Consent Agenda.

-It was moved by Councilor Anderson and seconded by Councilor Sorenson to approve and accept the Consent Agenda with all items as presented.
+It was moved by Councilor Sorenson and seconded by Councilor Hagen to approve and accept the Consent Agenda with all items as presented.

 b.
 Staff Reports

 i.
 Public Works

 The motion passed unanimously.

 Barb Huwe asked when the “City Clean Up the Week” will be?
 City Manager Aaron Palmquist responded that it will be April 1 through April 7, 2014.
 A letter will be sent to Community members.